Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban): More precise Selection: Now the picking and rectangle selection use the hull of the part, and the text rectangle for rotated text, instead of the axis aligned bounding box of the part or text.
 - NEW FEATURE (David): Add a option in the preference to let the user choose if he wants an offset after a copy/paste
 - REFACTORING (Alban): Move the display of free connection point and watermark in the View menu and add the display of the hull.
+- BUGFIX #40 (Steffen): If you connect a gray track with a blue track, the sleeper between them should be the white 3034 one.
 - BUGFIX #42 (Larry): CRASH!! if you export a small area after exporting a big area
+- BUGFIX #47 (doc_brown): the LDraw header is not following the standard definition
 - BUGFIX (Alban): When changing the order of the part lib tabs, the previously selected tab was not reselected
 - BUGFIX (Alban): The selected tab of the part lib was not saved when exiting BB and not reset at starting
-- BUGFIX #40 (Steffen): If you connect a gray track with a blue track, the sleeper between them should be the white 3034 one.
 - BUGFIX (Alban): Bug in the creation of the library image for some group (for example 4728-1)
 - BUGFIX (Alban): If you do a flex move on a hinged set with other elements (for example 4728-1), only the flex part are selected, so you can split the set without ungrouping it
 - BUGFIX (Alban): The groups are not saved in LDraw format (so Flex part, cannot be reloaded as a group in BB)